Christmas in Iceland: What to See and Do

 • Find out more about the Yule Lads and other things that make Iceland’s Christmas unique: Icelandic Christmas Traditions: What You Need to Know

-Christmas markets in Reykjavik
+Christmas markets in the capital area in 2024

 Throughout the Christmas period, you can find in Iceland an ever-popular fixture of the festive calendar: Christmas markets.
 But just like everything else that happens at Christmas in Iceland, these are a little unique.